mmikowski/hi_score/README.md

 | Local ms    |     231 (100.0%) |     166 ( 71.2%) |     144 ( 62.3%) |
 | Deploy Size |           121 MB |    8 MB (  6.6%) |    8 MB (  6.5%) |

 The load time measurements were made using a local HTTP server which is almost certainly a best-case scenario.
-We hope to add results for a remote server soon.
+We expect to add results for a remote server in the future.

 ---
 ## Namespaces